DataFire/Integrations/integrations/generated/google_content/README.md

   * id `string`: Merchant Center account ID.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "content#account".
   * name `string`: Display name for the account.
-  * reviewsUrl `string`: URL for individual seller reviews, i.e., reviews for each child account.
+  * reviewsUrl `string`: [DEPRECATED] This field is never returned and will be ignored if provided.
   * sellerId `string`: Client-specific, locally-unique, internal ID for the child account.
   * users `array`: Users with access to the account.
 Every account (except for subaccounts) must have at least one admin user.
     * items [AccountUser](#accountuser)